voschezang/Holographic-Projector-Simulations/README.md

 ### Overview of CUDA code

-The main kernel to compute superpositions is `superposition::per_kernel`, which repeatedly calls `superposition::phasor_displacement`.
+The main kernel to compute superpositions is `superposition::per_block`, which repeatedly calls `superposition::phasor_displacement`.

 The main files are `cuda/main.h,.cu`, in which functions declared in `cuda/transform.cu` are called to compute superposition transformations: